Aish El Saraya - Ashta With Sweetened Bread

 Aish el saraya slice

-This dessert is always a hit whenever I make it, and I remember loving it since I was a kid.
+The bread soaks up a homemade floral sugar syrup and is then topped with fresh, homemade ashta cream.
+It's garnished with nuts (usually pistachios), and refrigerated.
 For a sweet treat that requires almost no effort, it's a beautiful mix of textures that will keep you coming back for more.

 Ingredient Notes